There’s only one thing that you can be sure of after leaving Two Lights.

 The restaurant that formerly occupied the space was Italian, and you can still see the monolithic pizza oven peeking out from the semi-open kitchen.
 Instead of demolishing it though, Lovecky decided to use it to roast meat and make bread, which he’s doing in dishes like the sardine Katsu sandwiches, and a flatbread of ‘mussels & brussels’.

 Slightly larger dishes include whole roasted artichoke heads with sunflower seed miso; and grouse sausage with coco beans & figs. Going larger still (there are three size tiers on the menu rather than just mere starters & mains) and you can fill up on a hefty grilled short rib with beetroot & pickled walnuts; or whole roasted ray wings with a little dill pickle butter.
 For dessert, you’ll want to dive into the satisfyingly creamy brown butter ice cream, or refresh yourself with a little fragile grape granita with mint & shiso leaf.

 There’s a little bar at the front sitting under shelves lined with bottles of wine, and booze-wise, that’s the main focus here, with a broadly European selection of bottles strictly from small vineyards.
 Of course, there are a couple of American varietals in there too.

 Gives them something extra to yank off the shelves.

-NOTE: Two Lights is open now for lunch and dinner – you can find out more and book a table right HERE.
+NOTE: Two Lights is open Wednesday-Sunday for lunch and dinner, plus dinner on Tuesday – you can find out more and book a table right HERE.